 Variations

-- Enjoy this as a stir fry by cooking on the stovetop in a large wok or wide nonstick pan.
+- Enjoy this as a stir fry- By cooking on the stovetop in a large wok or wide nonstick pan.
 It should be ready in 20 minutes.

-- Mix in frozen Asian stir fry vegetable blend in the last 20 minutes.
+- Mix in frozen Asian stir fry vegetable blend- In the last 20 minutes.
 This usually includes varieties of peppers, carrots, green beans, snap peas, broccoli.

 How to make easy slow cooker almond chicken recipe from scratch?